-God has shown me that when He sees us at out absolute worst, He also sees potential.
+God has shown me that when He sees us at our absolute worst, He also sees potential.
 He starts to reshape and purify our hearts and lives.

 He desires to know us intimately which means we have to be real, honest, pure, and open.
-We have to cherish Him and our relationship with Him above all things and invest into our relationship.
+We have to cherish Him and invest into our relationships with Him above all other things.
 We also have to invest into others and devote ourselves to service, while not forgetting to sit quietly in the presence of God while He pours into us.

-Jesus already knows the next thing I will struggle with or when I will spend more time doing something I desire than in quiet time with Him, but He doesn’t stop wanting, seeking, loving, or forgiving me.
+Jesus already knows the next thing I will struggle with or when I will spend more time doing something I desire than in quiet time with Him.
+In spite of this, He doesn’t stop wanting, seeking, loving, or forgiving me.

-He helps us overcome the things that are holding us back from walking in the life of service He is calling us into.
+He helps us overcome the things that are holding us back from walking in the life of service God is calling us into.

 He pierces our hearts when He knows we’re struggling or when He sees someone else struggling that we need to help.

-He opens our eyes to our spiritual gifts and starts developing them in us.
-He desires us to use them for His glory and will take what we have to offer and multiplies the ways He’ll be able to use them to reach His people.
+Abba opens our eyes to our spiritual gifts and starts developing them in us.
+He desires us to use them for His glory.
+He takes what we have to offer and multiplies the ways He’ll be able to use them to reach His people.

-He shows us patience by being thirsty for His presence and waiting for those special moments with Him.
-He shows us that when we wait He gives us His very best.
+Jesus teaches us patience when we are thirsty for His presence and long for special moments with Him.
+He shows us that when we wait, He gives us His very best.

-In seventh grade, I struggled with perfection, comparison, insecurities, and my relationship with God because I was trying to live out that “perfect image” that our world promotes.
+In seventh grade, I struggled with perfection, comparison, insecurities, and my relationship with God.
+I was trying to live out the “perfect image” that our world promotes.

-Last year I grew so much in my personal relationship with Jesus, and watched Him reveal and develop my spiritual gifts.
+Last year, I grew so much in my personal relationship with Jesus.
+I watched Him reveal and develop my spiritual gifts.
 I longed for His presence in my daily life and clung to Him through late and stressful nights of homework.
 School was hard and the devil was using spirits of fear, anxiety, and worry to torment me.

-I know where my identity and joy comes from.
+I know where my identity and my joy comes from.
 It comes from being His.